zowe/sample-trial-app/README.md

      set MVD_DESKTOP_DIR=\path\to\zlux\zlux-app-manager\virtual-desktop\
     ```

-1) Build Node App - This will create folder sample-trial-app/lib
+1) Build Node App -
     ```
     cd sample-trial-app/nodeServer
     npm install
     npm run build
     ```
+    It will create a build in `lib` folder in root directory of plugin - sample-trial-app/lib

+1) Configure base url for API
+   * __Remote API endpoint__ - either use external data service, configure it using BASE_URL value in config.js.
+    When using remote API we won't require the node service built in previous step and `dataServices` section in pluginDefinition.json can be omitted completely as well.
+   * __Data Service API endpoint__ - or we can use dataservice configured in pluginDefinition.json and built in previous step and places in folder `lib`

-1) Build React App - this will create folder sample-trial-app/web
+1) Build React App

    ```
     cd sample-trial-app/webClient
     npm install
     npm run build
     ```

+    It will create a build in `web` folder in root directory of plugin - sample-trial-app/web

 ### Part 2: Deployment
 1) `ssh ibmuser@my.mainframe.com`